-Notes for users of advanced editions: You cannot control operations under bootable media using the management server.
+Notes for users of Acronis Backup Advanced: You cannot control operations under bootable media by using the management server.
 But you can disconnect the console from the server and connect it to the machine booted from the media.

 Step 7.
 Management